David-OConnor/pyflow/README.md

 - It's dependency resolution and locking is much faster due to using a cached database of dependencies, vice downloading and checking each package.

+- Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies.

 - By not requiring Python to install or run, it remains intallation-agnostic.
 This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids